 - Ratio of Bento Meal Box Sales Accounted for by Chilled Items (company results)

-In anticipation of future demand for chilled bento meal boxes, a new plant started operations in Isesaki City, Gunma Prefecture in March 2025.
+In anticipation of future demand for chilled bento meal boxes, we launched operations at the Isesaki Plant in Gunma Prefecture in March 2025.
+This facility is equipped with high production capacity.

 - 拡大